Paxlord/Pax-Mhfz-Loader/README.md

 # Pax's MHFZ Mod Loader

-General-purpose mod loader for Monster hunter frontier Z.
+General-purpose mod loader for Monster hunter frontier Z. My mods are stored in this repo : https://github.com/Paxlord/Pax-MHFZ-Mod-Repository

 If you encounter any issue with the loader or any of my mods, feel free to raise an issue or shoot me a dm on Discord at @pax_777